How to use these EPA 608 study guides

 Type II

-High-pressure systems, 3-tier leak rates, vacuum requirements, A2L transition.
+High pressure systems, three tier leak rates, vacuum requirements, A2L transition.

 Type III